shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

         -- This number changed because only matched records were included i.e. all the customer with active orders had Sales Rep

+**Exercise 16**
--- Ex 16 Join ORDERS to PRODUCTS
+Join ORDERS to PRODUCTS
         --To find how many times each product was sold in each Year.
         --Sort so we can see the best selling product for a given Year.
         --HINT: In Snowflake YEAR(“date”) is a function.
         --Remember to Alias.

             SELECT YEAR(L.ORDER_DATE) AS Year,
                 L.PRODUCT_ID,
                 COUNT(*) AS TimesProductSold
             FROM ORDERS AS L
             INNER JOIN PRODUCTS AS R
                 ON L.PRODUCT_ID = R.PRODUCT_ID
             GROUP BY Year, L.PRODUCT_ID
             ORDER BY TimesProductSold DESC
             ;

+**Exercise 17**
---Ex 17 Using Superstore_Orders table
+Using Superstore_Orders table
         --How many Regions have at least 4 different States with a total Profit > 7000?

     SELECT COUNT(REGION) AS NumberOfRegion